 Alcohol intolerance causes

 Alcohol intolerance can be caused either by a genetic trait or a damaged liver, the former being the primary reason.
-This being said, the following are the most common causes:

 "Carriers of the inactive enzyme are extremely slow to metabolise acetaldehyde, as a result, they experience higher internal levels of acetaldehyde and have much higher risks of oesophageal cancer and cancers of the head and neck compared with individuals with the active enzyme."